eProsima/vulcanexus/docs/rst/installation/linux_source_installation.rst

 Linux installation from sources
 ===============================

-This section explains how to build Vulcanexus in Ubuntu Focal.
+This section explains how to build Vulcanexus in Ubuntu Jammy.
 Since Vulcanexus is a ROS 2 all-in-one tool set, certain ROS 2 prerequisites need to be met before building.

 ROS 2 prerequisites